 9. Snowdrops

-These honey bee flowers start blooming in late winter, sometimes even before the snow has melted (hence the name).
+These flowers start blooming in late winter, sometimes even before the snow has melted (hence the name).
 However, snowdrops prefer partial shade and well-drained soil.

 10. Crocus

-You can find them in colors including lavender, blue, purple, yellow, white, and even pink.
+You can also find them in different colors, including lavender, blue, purple, yellow, white, and even pink.
 Besides, they make quite a statement in your yard.

-After planting the bulbs in early fall and providing plenty of water, you won’t need to do much to have these beautiful flowers thrive.
+After planting the bulbs and providing them with plenty of water, you won’t need to do much to have these beautiful flowers thrive.

 11. Sunflowers

-Look for sunflower seeds that are native to your climate zone, and be sure to plant them after the last possible frost.
+Look for sunflower seeds that will grow in your climate zone.
 They grow well in tropical and subtropical climates.

 12. Cranesbills

-Moreover, they will bloom in beautiful shades of pink, purple, blue, or white.
+They will also bloom in beautiful shades of pink, purple, blue, or white.

 To keep them healthy and attractive to pollinators for as long as possible, make sure they get regular watering but are not waterlogged.
 Also, prune the plants when necessary.